mila-iqia/slurm-queue-time-pred/docs/3_Train_on_past_data.md

    </td>
   </tr>
  </table>
- <i>Average training (green curve) and test (yellow curve) MSE on predictions from the 7-layer model when trained with the days before T = test day, with the standard deviation, using data from Cedar.
+ <i>Average training (green curve) and test (yellow curve) MSE on the neural network's predictions when trained with the days before T = test day, with the standard deviation, using data from Cedar.
  </i>
 </div>
 <br>